-Times: MWF 9:30am - 10:20am STLC 114 or 11:30am - 12:20pm STLC 114
+Times: MWF 9:30am - 10:20am STLC 114

+or 11:30am - 12:20pm STLC 114 or 1:30pm - 2:20pm STLC 114 Sections:

-Sections: In addition to lecture, you must enroll for one lab section on Axess by Monday, Sept.
-25th.
+In addition to lecture, you must enroll for one lab section on Axess by Monday, Sept.
+24th.

 Section provides hands-on, guided-inquiry labs to build your conceptual understanding and problem-solving skills with group learning.
 To minimize risk associated with working in a chemical lab, all students must complete the online safety training course for Chem31A (~30min).
-Upon completion of the online course you will print a certificate that must be turned in to your TA for entrance to your first section.
+Upon completion of the online course you will print a certificate (screen shot of completion is fine) that must be turned in to your TA for entrance to your first section.
 Attend the section time that you sign up for on Axess.
 Room assignments are posted on Canvas.
 There are no make-up sections.